 […]

 While some recent efforts have some made to implement more empirically rigorous paradigms31, most of the applied manipulations only focus on varying the physical dimensions of the illusion's target features without modulating its contextual elements, hence limiting the variability in the illusory effects of the stimuli presented.
-Furthermore, such prior studies have typically generated stimuli whose targets’ physical attributes vary over a relatively narrow range, thus further constraining the relaibility of their findings.
+Furthermore, such prior studies have typically generated stimuli whose targets’ physical attributes vary over a relatively narrow range, thus further constraining the reliability of their findings.
 As such, it is possible that the recent evidence reported against a common factor of illusions could be due to the low stimulus variance instead of a true reflection of a lack of common mechanism.